BioComputingUP/OSAI_ecosystem/TOOLS_SELECTION_CRITERIA.md

 # Categories of AI ecosystem components captured:

-The AI Ecosystem components list captures various types of resources and aims to have a wider focus to ensure best content value, categorized as follows:
+The AI Ecosystem components list captures various types of resources and aims to have a wide focus to ensure all relevant components are captured.
+They are categorized as follows:

 - AI/ML Library (e.g. Scikit-learn)
 - Analysis platform (e.g. Google Colab)